roboscienceorg/book/source/Navigation/Mazes.rst

    A maze for which wall following can fail.

-The Pledge algorithm is designed to address the problem of exiting a maze which has non-simply connected components.
+The :index:`Pledge algorithm` is designed to address the problem of exiting a maze which has non-simply connected components.
 This algorithm does not work in reverse, meaning that it can escape a maze, but not enter one.